NandanDesai/BookShelf/README.md

 # BookShelf

+(This project is still under development)

 ### Introduction

-This repository contains a sample use case (called 'BookShelf') that I created to demonstrate various concepts about Security and Cloud.
+This repository contains a sample use case (called 'BookShelf') that I created to demonstrate various concepts in Security and Cloud.

-### Description
+### Description of the Use Case

 - BookShelf is a web application that allows users to read books online.
 A person can create an account (Signup) or login using an existing account.
 - Each user of the application has a role assigned to them.